JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/in_depth_testing/test_on_different_python_versions/index.md

 ---
-type: 'tutorialstep'
+type: tutorialstep
 date: 2019-03-01
-title: 'Test on different Python versions'
+title: Test on different Python versions
-technologies: ['pytest']
+technologies: [pytest]
-topics: [testing, python, 'ide']
+topics: [testing, python, ide]
-author: 'allaredko'
+author: ar
-subtitle: 'Learn how to run your tests for different Python interpreters using the tox package'
+subtitle: Learn how to run your tests for different Python interpreters using the tox package
 thumbnail: './thumbnail.png'
 ---